molspace/mlkoff/README.md

 # Description
-This repository contains four Jupyter notebookes with code to reproduce the results and plots of the paper "Prediction of Michaelis constants KM from structural features".
+This repository contains four Jupyter notebookes with code to reproduce the results and plots of the paper "Baseline Model for Predicting Protein–Ligand Unbinding Kinetics through Machine Learning".

 ## Requirements